roughmar/ArclightPhoenix/_posts/2024-06-03-arclight-primer.md

 Be cognizant that even though having spell mastery is trivial, you should be carefull when casting delve spells so you don't accidently turn it offline.

 ### Grave Fillers/Card Selection
-Phoenix has in it the power to have cards that attack all your plans at the same time, by giving you card selection through the Quantum uncertainty, as well as filling in your grave with whatever you didn't pick.
+The grave fillers are the most powerfull cards in your entire deck, as they advance your gameplan in all possible dimensions: they get you specific card selection through the Quantum, and massively fill the grave while at it.

 Be careful that post-sideboard, you might be milling away your win conditions.
-Also, be cognizant that even though turbo self-milling (by [forking](https://scryfall.com/card/otc/227/galvanic-iteration)) is super powerful, you need to be careful against certain matchups, as you may run out of gas.
+Also, be cognizant that even though turbo self-milling (by [forking](https://scryfall.com/card/otc/227/galvanic-iteration)) is super powerful, you need to be careful that you might run out of gas and end up milling yourself by doing this.

 #### Picklock Prankster